Students Safety: How Can Schools Improve Safety and Security?

 Is your school building prepared to adequately handle an active shooter situation?
 It’s important to have security systems in place that help prevent a serious threat to campus safety.
 Though there has been a lot of talk about special classroom security locks and barricade devices, these measures often create other problems.
-Let’s take a look at this issue and some better solutions for school security.
+Let’s take a look at this issue and some better solutions improve safety in schools.

 How Can Schools Improve Safety and Security?

 The fire and safety codes are clear, and the requirements for additional locks or barricades to keep intruders out are strict.
 Most retrofit security products, though they may be advertised for use in schools, do not respect these important restrictions.
 Yet, the threat to school safety seems to be growing.

 So, how can schools increase protection for students, faculty, and staff?
 Let’s look at some security solutions that are appropriate for an educational facility.

 1. Video Intercom Entry Systems